ret2eax/snowfall/README.md

 # SNOWFALL
-A simple Python tool which performs a basic ServiceNow configuration review.
+A simple Python tool which performs a basic ServiceNow security configuration review.

 ## INSTALL
 ```